slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Whatever space and time mean, place and occasion mean more.' -- Aldo van Eyck*

-> *'If I don’t have red, I use blue.' -- Pablo Picasso*
+Listen to predict a collapse.

 > *'When things break, it’s not the actual breaking that prevents them from getting back together again.
 It’s because a little piece gets lost - the two remaining ends couldn't fit together even if they wanted to.
 The whole shape has changed.' -- John Green*

 Adapt instead of reacting.
-Opportunities is taking the jobs that others don't want.
+An opportunity is taking an unwanted job.

 > *'When the winds of change blow, some people build walls while others build windmills.' -- Chinese proverb*

+> *'If I don’t have red, I use blue.' -- Pablo Picasso*

-There are limits on change, willpower is finite and change requires attention.
-However small changes in a complex system can cause sudden and large changes.
+There are limits on change.
+Willpower is finite and change requires attention.
+However, small changes in a complex system can cause large changes.

 > *'Preach the need for change, but never reform too much at once.' -- Robert Greene (45th law of power)*

+> *'The reasonable man adapts himself to the world: the unreasonable one persists in trying to adapt the world to himself.
+Therefore all progress depends on the unreasonable man.' -- George Bernard Shaw*